-According to the California Vehicle Code, below are several laws affecting both drivers and pedestrians.
-Among other considerations, a pedestrian accident lawyer will consider the following laws when determining who is at fault:
+There are many rules that affect both a driver and a pedestrian.
+Among other considerations, a pedestrian accident lawyer will look over the following set of laws when determining who is at-fault:

 - A driver must never stop within a crosswalk, as this forces a pedestrian to walk around that vehicle, which can be very dangerous.